Free-by-cyclic groups are conjugacy separable: Introduction

+An outer automorphism $\Phi \in \Out(F)$ of a finite rank free group $F$ is \emph{polynomially growing} if for every element of $F$, the lengths of cyclic reductions of its images by the iterated monodromy of $\Phi$ are bounded above by a polynomial (see \cref{sec:auto-free-group-background} for the precise definition).
+We call a free-by-cyclic group \emph{polynomially growing} if it has a polynomially growing monodromy.
 An outer automorphism $\Phi \in \Out(F)$ of a finite rank free group $F$ is \emph{unipotent} if it induces a unipotent element of $\GL(H_1(F;\Z))$.
 Every polynomially growing element has a unipotent power.

+Most of the work in this paper is in understanding the unipotent polynomially growing case.
+We will now explain how to reduce to this case.

+By \cite{Ghosh2023, DahmaniLi2022}, every \{finitely generated free\}-by-cyclic group either has polynomial-growth monodromy or is hyperbolic relative to a finite collection of polynomially growing free-by-cyclic subgroups.
+We use a relatively hyperbolic group Dehn filling argument (see \cite{Osin2007,GrovesManning2008}) to lift the conjugacy separability from the polynomially growing parabolics.
+A key step in our proof is that the Dehn filling quotients we construct are hyperbolic hyperbolic-by-cyclic groups and hence virtually compact special \cite{DahmaniKrishnaMutanguha2025} and conjugacy separable by \cite{MinasyanZalesskii2016}.

+In the case of free-by-cyclic groups that have a non-finitely-generated free kernel, we instead use Linton's structure of relative hyperbolicity with respect to maximal \{finitely generated free\}-by-cyclic subgroups \cite{Linton2025}, and a controlled embedding in a larger \{finitely generated free\}-by-cyclic group, from \cite{Linton_2026}, to reduce to the case of finitely generated kernel.

+We now turn our attention to the polynomially growing case.
 It is by now a well-known fact that free-by-cyclic groups with unipotent and polynomially growing monodromies admit acylindrical graphs-of-groups splittings over abelian subgroups \cite{Macura2002,BestvinaFeighnHandel2005,Hagen2019,AndrewHughesKudlinska2024,AndrewMartino22, dahmani_unipotent_2024, KudlinskaValiunas2025}.
 Furthermore the vertex groups of these splittings are themselves free-by-cyclic groups with unipotent monodromies whose polynomial growth is of strictly lower degree, thus giving rise to a hierarchical decomposition.
 Our aim is to exploit such splittings and induction on the degree of polynomial growth to construct finite quotients that separate conjugacy classes.